TuxVinyards/qqX/README.md

 qqX always makes backups, as is *standard good practice* with *any* software.

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>

+### Next release

+Beyond point releases, currently addressing portability, I am working on being able to select different qemu machines, set individual custom quickemu scripts & detailed vm specific configurations.
+This should offer a not only a range of VM specfic fixes, we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.

 ## why 'X'